LeaderPortfolio

 Rise to Success

-Hill began his career at First Boston in 1973, where he was a founding principal in the mergers and acquisitions department.
-He then moved to Smith Barney, where he served as head of its mergers and acquisitions department before joining Lehman Brothers in 1982 as a partner in its M&A department.
-At Lehman Brothers, he rose through the ranks to become head of M&A, head of Investment Banking, and co-CEO.
-In 1993, Hill joined Blackstone as co-head of the corporate mergers and acquisitions advisory group.
-In 2000, he became president and CEO of Blackstone Alternative Asset Management (BAAM).
-Hill served as Vice Chairman of Blackstone.
-In the spring of 2021, Hill became chairman of private investments at Two Sigma.
+Hill's career began at Credit Suisse First Boston (First Boston) in 1973, where he was one of the founding principals of the mergers and acquisitions (M&A) department.
+He then moved to Smith Barney, serving as the head of its mergers and acquisitions department.
+In 1982, he joined Lehman Brothers as a partner in the M&A department and rose to become head of M&A, head of Investment Banking, and co-CEO.
+In 1993, after leaving Lehman Brothers, he joined Blackstone Group.
+At Blackstone, Hill served as co-head of the corporate mergers and acquisitions advisory group before becoming President and CEO of Blackstone Alternative Asset Management (BAAM) in 2000.
+Under his leadership, BAAM grew to become the world's largest discretionary investor in hedge funds.
+In 2019, Hill stepped down from his position at Blackstone and is now involved with Two Sigma.

 Key Business Strategies